 • Clothing & outdoor gear are an important component of this trip, and we will cover the topic in detail during our exploratory (and especially) pre-expedition meetings.

-To schedule an exploratory meeting, please Apply here or contact us.
+To schedule an exploratory meeting, please apply here or contact us.

 • Unless otherwise agreed to prior to your departure, the rendezvous point for all of our Journeys is Tancredo Neves International Airport in Confins, Minas Gerais (Brazil).
 You will need to provide us with your flight information during the Application process, but it’s critical that you provide us with any last-second updates or changes to your flight so that we can rendezvous at your terminal by noon on Day 1.